Deepshika-Maryala/Domino-s-Pizza-Analysis/README.md

 - Top 5 best sellers by total quantity: Analyzing the total quantity of the top 5 best selling pizzas.
 - Bottom 5 best sellers by total revenue: Analyzing the sales of bottom 5 best selling pizzas.
 - Bottom 5 best sellers by total quantity: Analyzing the total quantity of the bottom 5 best selling pizzas.
+### User Interactive features:
+- Filters: Allows the user to filter by city.
+- Slicers: Provides options such as amount and quantity wise sales
+### Project Phases And Milestones:
+- Data Collection and Preparation: May 2024
+- Dashboard Design and Development: July 2024